gbordyugov/cs143/README.md

-# My take on CS143 from Stanford
+# My take on cs143 Compilers from Stanford